 Franciscan Friars Third Order Regular

 The history of the Franciscan movement is too complex to summarize here.
 Suffice it to say that Saint Francis of Assisi in the 13th century shaped a remarkable reform movement in the Church.
 His followers initially formed three distinct groups -- an order of male religious, called the Friars Minor, an order of contemplative women, the Poor Clares, and an order of lay men and women originally called the penitents, now the Secular Franciscan Order.
 Each of these groups has further sub-divided in the course of history.
 Our group is called the Third Order Regular of Saint Francis of Penance (TOR for short) and it grew out of the secular Franciscan movement in Francis’ lifetime.
 We are the smallest of the orders of Franciscan men, numbering about 853 members in 8 provinces, 5 vice-provinces and 3 delegations world-wide.
 Our province, called the Province of the Most Sacred Heart of Jesus, has 102 members.
 Our Minister Provincial, Fr.
-Richard Davis, TOR, resides in Loretto PA. at Saint Francis Friary.
+Malachi Van Tassel, TOR, resides in Loretto PA. at Saint Francis Friary.
 It is from there that the Minister Provincial and his council govern the province in the United States.
 Our Minister General, Fr.
 Nicholas Polichnowski, TOR resides at the Basilica of Saints Cosmas and Damian in Rome, Italy.
 This is the Motherhouse for the Franciscan Friars TOR world-wide.

 Our friars have ministered in the Diocese of Saint Petersburg since the 1980’s.
 Along with Saint Mary Our Lady of Grace we are currently serving as well at Saint Patrick in Tampa.
 It is with great hope that as we continue to grow as a community here at Saint Mary Our Lady of Grace you will have the opportunity to meet many members of our Franciscan family.
 One day some of our young friars may even spend part of their years of training with us, learning pastoral ministry from the parishioners and staff.